kurierjs/kurier/README.md

 You can inject resources and processors or alter any element of the public API.

-> You can take a look at the [UserManangementAddon](#using-the-usermanagement-addon) provided with the framework as a blueprint for building your own addons.
+> You can take a look at the [UserManagementAddon](#using-the-usermanagement-addon) provided with the framework as a blueprint for building your own addons.

 ### Using an addon